Carol Reed: Personal life

 From 1943 until 1947, he was married to the British actress Diana Wynyard.
 After their divorce, he married in 1948 the actress Penelope Dudley-Ward, also known as Pempie, the elder daughter of Freda Dudley Ward, who had been a mistress of Edward, Prince of Wales (later King Edward VIII, then Duke of Windsor).
-They had one son, Max.
+They had one son.
 His stepdaughter Tracy Reed, Ward's daughter, also had an acting career.
 Actor Oliver Reed was his nephew.

 In 1952, he became only the second British film director to be knighted for his craft.
 The first was Sir Alexander Korda in 1942, the producer of some of Reed's most admired films.

 Reed died from a heart attack on 25 April 1976, aged 69, at his home at 213 King's Road, Chelsea, where he had lived since 1948.
 He is buried in Kensington Cemetery, Gunnersbury, West London.
 A blue plaque has been placed on his former home in his honour.